 When you consider using texture fills for your text, you need not limit yourself to only the default textures that PowerPoint offers.
 You can always explore some third party custom textures including our own Scribble Custom Textures that provide your text with an organic look, as if someone scribbled lines with a pencil to fill them!
-You can also try some more custom textures from our Ppted Background Texture Collection .
+You can also try some more custom textures from our Ppted Background Texture Collection.
 In this tutorial you will learn how to use custom textures as fills for your text.
-Follow these steps to learn more:
+Follow these steps to learn more in PowerPoint 2010 for Windows:

 Figure 1: Drawing Tools Format tab of the Ribbon